 BMW was one of the pioneers in the electric luxury car segment, and the i3 remains one of the most advanced cars on the market today.
-The basic structure it’s built around is made with carbon fiber in order to keep weight in check, and we love its interior, which features natural materials like bamboo.
-And, while its basic design has changed little since its introduction in 2013, its powertrain has received updates on a regular basis.
+The basic structure it’s built around is made with carbon fiber to keep weight in check, and we love its interior, which features natural materials like bamboo.
+And while its basic design has changed little since its introduction in 2013, its powertrain has received updates regularly.

-The range includes the regular i3, which puts 170 horsepower under your right foot, or the sportier, 180-horsepower i3s.
-Both use the same lithium-ion battery pack, and offer the same amount of driving range.
+The range includes the regular i3, which puts 170 horsepower under your right foot, or the sportier 180 hp i3s.
+Both use the same lithium-ion battery pack and offer the same amount of driving range.
 Motorists planning longer trips can select the optional, gasoline-powered range extender, but their i3 will lose the EV label.

 Base range: 259 miles

 One of the best all-around options in the electric car segment, the Bolt stands out as Chevrolet’s first regular-production electric car.
 It was developed to look and feel like a regular commuter car that happens to run on electricity.
 It’s safe, it offers passengers a spacious cabin with intuitive tech features, and it boasts a usable amount of range.
 If you’re looking to go electric with a minimal amount of fuss, put the Bolt near the top of your list.